 What do you think of when you hear the word tick?
 Creepy, crawly bloodsucker?
 Lyme disease or Rocky Mountain spotted fever?
 Or are you unfazed by the tiny, spider like parasites?
 Skin-crawling and squeamish reactions aside, how much do you know about the risks that ticks pose to our furry friends?

-According to the Companion Animal Parasite Council (CAPC), Lyme disease and ehrlichiosis — diseases passed from ticks to pets (and people!) — will continue to threaten pet health in 2016, with higher tick activity levels predicted for many areas of the United States.
+According to the Companion Animal Parasite Council (CAPC), Lyme disease and ehrlichiosis — diseases passed from ticks to pets (and people!) — will continue to threaten pet health, with higher tick activity levels predicted for many areas of the United States.
 The good news is you can take steps to protect your canine and feline companions from ticks.

 Assess your pet’s risk

 One of the first steps you can take to protect your dog or cat is to learn about the ticks in your area.
 Your veterinarian is an excellent source of information about the tick-transmitted diseases present in your region, and you’ll want to discuss what options are available for keeping your best friend tick-free and healthy.
 The CAPC website is another great information source that’s right at your fingertips.
 There, you can learn more about specific ticks, the illnesses they can pass along to pets, and how common those diseases are.
 There’s information about many other parasites, too.
 In addition, Jennifer Kvamme, DVM, provides an outstanding review of various tick-borne diseases affecting dogs and cats, including their signs and symptoms as well as how they’re diagnosed and treated.

 When evaluating your pet’s risk from ticks, you and your veterinarian will want to consider several factors: